tbyerly/agility2018-dhd/docs/class3/module2/lab4.rst

 - Uncheck Address translation
 - Uncheck Port translation
 - Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN.
 If you have followed along, it will be the interface associated with 1.2
-- To figure out interface type "tmsh list net vlan" You want the next hope to be the internal interface.
+- To figure out interface type "tmsh list net vlan" You want the next hop to be the internal interface.
+1.2

 - Click **Update**